jwade005/NTI460-SCC-Proj-Proposal/SCC_Proj_Proposal.md

 ### 3.1 Understanding current situation

-The NTI460 Team will engage in conversation with the client and asses the current capabilities and the tools used, including hardware and software.
+The NTI460 Team will engage in conversation with the client and assess the current capabilities and the tools used, including hardware and software.
 This will be achieved through walkthroughs and Q&A sessions with the client as needed.

 ### 3.2 Finalizing the DevOps objectives